 - vomiting

 If you develop symptoms of pancreatitis while using Mounjaro, let your doctor know right away.
-They’ll do tests to determine the cause of your symptoms.
+They’ll order tests to determine the cause of your symptoms.
 If they confirm that you have pancreatitis, you’ll likely need to go to the hospital for treatment and stop using Mounjaro.

 Learn more about some of the side effects Mounjaro may cause.